gurkirt/road-dataset/README.md

 ## Attribution
 ROAD dataset is build upon [Oxford Robot Car Dataset (OxRD)](https://robotcar-dataset.robots.ox.ac.uk/about/).
 Please cite the original dataset if it useful in your work, citation can be found [here](https://robotcar-dataset.robots.ox.ac.uk/citation/).

-Similar to original work, this work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0) International License and is intended for non-commercial academic use.
+Similar to original work [(OxRD)](https://robotcar-dataset.robots.ox.ac.uk/privacy/), this work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0) International License and is intended for non-commercial academic use.
 If you are interested in using the dataset for commercial purposes please contact original creator [OxRD](https://robotcar-dataset.robots.ox.ac.uk/contact/) for video content and [Fabio](https://cms.brookes.ac.uk/staff/FabioCuzzolin/) and [Gurkirt](http://gurkirt.github.io/) for event annotations.

 ## Download
-We release annotations annotated by [Visual Artificial Intelligence Laboratory](https://cms.brookes.ac.uk/staff/FabioCuzzolin/) and  the pre-processed videos from [OxRD](https://robotcar-dataset.robots.ox.ac.uk/about/).
+We release annotations annotated by [Visual Artificial Intelligence Laboratory](https://cms.brookes.ac.uk/staff/FabioCuzzolin/) and pre-processed videos from [OxRD](https://robotcar-dataset.robots.ox.ac.uk/about/).
 Pre-processing includes `demosaic` for RGB conversion, `ffmpeg` for `.mp4` conversion and fixing the frame-rate.
 More details can be found in [tar2mp4](./tar2mp4/README.md).

 You can download the `Train-Val-set` videos and annotation from [Google-Drive link](https://drive.google.com/drive/folders/1hCLlgRqsJBONHgwGPvVu8VWXxlyYKCq-?usp=sharing)